What is Petroleum Refining?

 Online Courses on Petroleum Refining

-To learn more about petroleum refining process steps, the following three online courses are highly recommended:
+To learn more about the petroleum refining process steps, the following three online courses are highly recommended:

 - Petroleum refining demystified – Oil & Gas industry